Undergraduate Program Sexuality, Gender, and Queer Studies

-Sexuality, Gender, and Queer Studies Bachelor's Degree or Minor Overview
+Sexuality, Gender, and Queer Studies Bachelor's Degree and Minor Overview

 Sexuality, Gender, and Queer Studies is a unique program, exclusive to Portland State University.
 PSU is the only school in the state to combine women’s studies, sociology, biology, psychology, literature and cultural studies to examine the issues connected to sexuality, gender, and queer politics in this country and around the world.